ksandom/achel/readme.md

 # Important updates

-As a general rule, when ever you update, you should re-run install.sh to apply any structural changes as the internals are regularly being refactored.
+* As a general rule, when ever you update, you should re-run install.sh to apply any structural changes as the internals are regularly being refactored.
+* The method for adding unknown terminal types has changed.
+Documentation for this will be in packages-available/Terminal/docs

 # Install